OpenACC/openacc-best-practices-guide/02-Porting.markdown

 Case Study - Jacobi Iteration
 -----------------------------
-Throughout this guide we will use a simple application to demonstrate each step of the acceleration process.
-This application will implement a technique known as a Jacobi Iteration (link?), which is a common, iterative technique for approximating an answer within some allowable tolerance.
+Throughout this guide we will use simple applications to demonstrate each step of the acceleration process.
+The first such application will implement a technique known as a Jacobi Iteration, which is a common, iterative technique for approximating an answer within some allowable tolerance.
 In the case of our example we will perform a simple stencil calculation where each point calculates it value as the mean of its neighbors' values.
 The calculation will continue to iterate until either the maximum change in value between two